augustominaya/augustominaya-devops_test/README.md

 * Elastic Load Balancing.
 It allows load balancing between both instances located in different Availability Zones.
 * EC2 app Instance.
 They are instances created from the image that the application contains.
 * Internet gateway.
 It allows the VPC to have communication with the outside world.
-* To my.
+* AMI.
 The image repository appears in aws.
 * Developer VPC 172.30.0.0/16.
 Segment that is hosting the non-productive services.
 * Availability zone 3.
 Availability zone where the non-production instances are located.
 * Private Subnet.
 Private sub network where the non-productive services are located.